 Diving is fantastic all year round in Sabah, however, the ideal conditions are from June through September.
 Sipadan diving brings you directly into the heart of one of the world most incredible marine environments.
 From there, reef habitats can be explored and you can get up close and personal with, rays, turtles, and sharks and rays!

 One of the major reasons why Sabah is such an excellent location for diverse groups to visit is there is an abundance of things to do and see while you are not diving.
 This location offers everything, from adventurous wildlife treks into the national park’s rainforests to luxurious and relaxing island retreats.

 Kinabatangan River Cruise

 Ever wondered about the different types of animals living out in the wild?
 What you wouldn’t normally see in a wild animal reserve, this is a perfect opportunity to immerse yourself into the local culture and wildlife.
-You should take the bull by the horns and book the Kinabatangan River Cruise
+You should take the bull by the horns and book a cruise on the Kinabatangan River.

 Preparing to Travel

 After you have identified your perfect location and things you want to experience, you need to get your packing right.
 There is a very fine balance between over-packing and being prepared and we are here to help ensure you get it just right!